 "We have found the Messiah."

-Andrew the 'First-Called' Apostle immediately followed Jesus after John the Baptist pointed him out, then rushed to bring his brother Peter.
-Tradition holds he preached in Greece and Scythia before being martyred on an X-shaped cross in Patras, deeming himself unworthy of Christ's cross.
+Andrew the 'First-Called' Apostle followed Jesus after John the Baptist identified him as the Lamb of God, then found his brother Peter and brought him to Christ.
+Tradition holds he preached in Greece and Scythia before being crucified on an X-shaped cross in Patras, having asked to be bound rather than nailed, deeming himself unworthy of Christ's cross.

 Early Life

-A fisherman from Bethsaida on the Sea of Galilee.
-Brother of Simon Peter and disciple of John the Baptist before meeting Jesus.
+A fisherman from Bethsaida on the Sea of Galilee, brother of Simon Peter, and a disciple of John the Baptist before meeting Jesus.

 Turning Point

-Heard John the Baptist identify Jesus as the Lamb of God.
-Became the first disciple to follow Jesus and immediately brought his brother Peter to meet Him.
+Heard John the Baptist identify Jesus as the Lamb of God, became the first disciple to follow Him, and immediately found his brother Peter and brought him to Christ — earning the Eastern Church's title Protokletos, 'First-Called.'

 Legacy

-One of the Twelve Apostles, present at key Gospel events.
-Tradition holds he preached in Scythia and Greece, martyred in Patras on an X-shaped cross (saltire).
+One of the Twelve, present at key Gospel moments including the feeding of the five thousand.
+Tradition holds he preached in Scythia and Greece before his crucifixion in Patras on an X-shaped cross.

 Related Saints